-We lease certain facilities and equipment under non-cancellable lease agreements that expire at various dates through 2032.
-As of December 31, 2022, the future payments, before adjustments for tenant incentives, under leases was \$35.1 million, which includes a lease we entered into in December 2021 for a facility in New Haven, Connecticut, which commenced in January 2022 and a lease that commenced in April 2022 for a facility in Branford, Connecticut.
+We lease certain facilities and equipment under noncancelable lease agreements that expire at various dates through 2032.
+As of December 31, 2023, the future payments, before adjustments for tenant incentives, under leases was \$31.1 million.

 Licenses related to certain intellectual property